Children who have witnessed domestic violence or who have been abused often experience complex and long-lasting effects.

 Helpline responders are available to provide support and information at (413) 586-5066.

 Looking for shelter?
-Find out more about our shelter and other options to keep you and your family safe.
+Find out more about how to access a shelter to keep you and your family safe.

 Weekly support groups are designed to break the isolation and build a sense of community and support for survivors.